Prize Money Breakdown Libema Open 's-Hertogenbosch 2025 | ATP

 medvedeviw

 The tournament has been played since 1990 and features a 28-player singles draw.
 Its top champions are Australian Patrick Rafter and Frenchman Nicolas Mahut, both with three titles.
-The current champion is local player Tallon Griekspoor, who defeated Jordan Thompson in the 2023 final with a score of 6-7(4), 7-6(3), 6-3.
+The current champion is Alex de Minuar.

 The tournament has already confirmed the first players who will participate, including six players from the top 20, in the event that begins just one week after the conclusion of the Roland Garros.
-The top favorite will be Daniil Medvedev (No. 4), although he suffered a disappointing defeat in his debut against Adrian Mannarino one year ago.
+The top favorite will be Daniil Medvedev (No. 4) who returns again in the Netherlands.

-While Tallon Griekspoor is a previous winner.
-It has also played host to a myriad of names who have gone on to achieve notorious success on grass including Gilles Muller and Tim van Rijthoven who was the winner prior in 2022.
+It has played host to a myriad of names who have gone on to achieve notorious success on grass including Gilles Muller and Tim van Rijthoven who was the winner prior in 2022.
 Adrian Mannarino won it in 2019, he also defeated Jordan Thompson who lost in last year's final.
 He won 7-6, 6-3 back then.
 Richard Gasquet won the 2018 final against fellow Frenchman, Jeremy Chardy 6-3, 7-6.

 medvedevaus imago1039124485h